Export to C3D format

 The C3D format has the following limitations for analog data:

-Multiple subjects can be included in a C3D file, for more information see chapter Parameter Groups.
+Multiple subjects can be included in a C3D file.
+For more information, see chapter Parameter Groups.